Reuh/anselme/ideas.md

 Static analysis tools.

 To draw a graph of branches, keep track of used variables and prune the unused ones from the Environments, pre-filter Overloads, etc.

 ---

-Multiline expressions.

-* add the ability to escape newlines
-	Issue: need a way to correctly track line numbers, the current parser assumes one expression = one source
-* allow some expressions to run over several lines (the ones that expect a closing token, like paren/list/structs)
-	Issue: the line and expression parsing is completely separate

----